Jiaxen/flashchat2/README.md

 # flashchat2

-A simple chat app in Flutter
+A simple chat app in Flutter with Firebase